TABC Product Registration

 Step 4: Confirm Approval

-Once you submit your TABC product registration application, you must wait to receive approval from TABC before shipping or selling the product within the state of Texas.
+Once you submit your TABC product registration application, you must wait to receive approval from TABC before shipping or selling the product within Texas.
 TABC typically approves product registration applications within 30 days.

 Step 5: Re-Register Product If You Make Certain Changes